 In light of these recent developments, I was curious about how the price of marijuana has changed nationally over the last few years.
 Using transaction data collected anonymously by priceofweed.com and made available by Zachary M. Jones on GitHub, I assembled the following series of twelve choropleth maps.
 Note that the prices shown here most likely correspond to bulk purchases.

 Prices for high quality marijuana appear to be consistently lowest closer to the West Coast, and have dropped considerably since 2010.
 As of 2013, one gram of high quality marijuana can be most cheaply purchased in Washington State, Oregon, or Colorado.
 A single gram of high quality marijuana appears to be most expensive in North Dakota.

 In 2010, medium quality marijuana appears to have been cheapest in the South.
 Since then, prices have become more uniform.
 As of 2013, one gram of medium quality marijuana can be most cheaply purchased in Washington State, Oregon, California, or Colorado, but also in Mississippi, Alabama, or South Carolina.

 The price of a single gram of low quality marijuana appears to be consistently lowest in the South and Southwest.
 More recently, cheap, low quality marijuana can also be found in Washington State, California, Montana, Wisconsin, Ohio, Vermont, or Delaware.

-On January 6, 2014, my choropleth maps were featured by The Washington Post in an article on its GovBeat blog.
+On January 6, 2014, The Washington Post featured these choropleth maps in an article on its GovBeat blog.